atet/3dp/README.md

 Issue | Solution
 --- | ---
+**"Printer doesn't seem to be working at all out of the box!"** | You should return or exhange the printer as it may not be worth repairing it
+**"A ton of filament is coming out during `Load Filament` step!"** | Instead of pushing the filament all the way to the hotend nozzle (through the white filament guide tubing), only clamp it between the metal teeth of the extruder
 **"I don't see my model files on the SD card when inserted in the printer."** | Ensure that the model's `*.gcode` file was copied and not the `*.stl` file
 **"The printer is working but having issues with the print."** | Here are common 3D printer issues: https://www.simplify3d.com/resources/print-quality-troubleshooting
-**"Printer doesn't seem to be working at all out of the box!"** | You should return or exhange the printer as it may not be worth repairing it
-**"A ton of filament is coming out during `Load Filament` step!"** | Instead of pushing the filament all the way to the hotend nozzle (through the white filament guide tubing), only clamp it between the metal teeth of the extruder
-**"It's not working!"** | This concise tutorial has distilled hours of sweat, tears, and troubleshooting; _it can't not work_
+**"Seems like a lot of wasted filament..."** | Between rafts, supports, filament changes, and print failures you will have a lot of waste material; this is just the name of the game

 [Back to Top](#table-of-contents)